Strategic Cereal Farm West

 Pests and natural enemies

-The effect of perennial flower strips on selected invertebrate pests and natural enemies to investigate variation in species and abundance.
+Flower and grass strips have been established within fields to determine the impact on selected invertebrate pests and natural enemies to investigate variation in species and abundance.

 - 11 December: Results Day (report, pdf) (presentations, pdf)

 - 5 June 2019: Summer Open Day (report, pdf)